 From the UK the carriers offering direct, non-stop flights to Brazil are British Airways, Latam and Norwegian.
 Other carriers offering flights to Brazil from Europe include Air Europa, Air France, Alitalia, Avianca, Edelweiss,Emirates, Etihad, Ibéria, KLM, Lufthansa, Qatar, Royal Air Maroc, Swiss, TAP and Turkish Airlines.
 TAP offers non-stop flights from Europe (Lisbon) to more destinations in Brazil than any other carrier.
 It is also possible to connect from Europe to Brazil over North America with Air Canada, American Airlines, Delta, and United, that all offer several daily services.

 Brazil’s main international gateways and domestic hubs are the international airports in São Paulo (Guarulhos – GRU) and Rio de Janeiro (Galeão – GIG).
 The distance between the two airports is 220 miles (353 km).

 Flight time from Europe to São Paulo and Rio de Janeiro is just over eleven hours depending on your starting point and less than nine hours to Fortaleza, Recife and Salvador.
-Most flights leave from Europe in the evening and arrive early morning in Rio de Janeiro or São Paulo, although British Airways offer a daylight service.
+Most flights leave from Europe in the evening and arrive early morning in Rio de Janeiro or São Paulo, although British Airways and Norweigan offer a daylight service from Europe.
 On the return leg they leave late afternoon or evening to get to Europe the following day around lunchtime or later.

 Flight time is eight and a half hours from Miami to São Paulo or Rio de Janeiro, just over nine from New York, eleven from Atlanta, thirteen from Los Angeles and sixteen from San Francisco.